- 29 Oct 2024

 The Import Instances dialog will appear.
 Users can browse and select one or multiple exported instance JSON files to import.
 After selecting the file, click the Import button at the bottom-left corner of the dialog.

-Figure 10: Import Files
+Figure 10: Import Instances

 Each instance will be validated individually and a notification toast will alert the user to the result of the import operation (Figure 11).